DrNekoSenpai/cse-40-ho5/README.md

 ## Submitting the Assignment

-Submit your code by running `python3 -m autograder.cli.submit assignment.ipynb` from your local repository directory.
+Submit your code by running `python -m autograder.cli.submit assignment.ipynb` from your local repository directory.
 This script will check for your cruzid, password, and assignment id in `config.json` and submit your work to a server controlled by the TAs where tests will be run, reporting the results back to you.